 Desirable Future Features for Galant (annotated).

 Red and bold are high priority (must be done or close to being done).
 Bold and italic are secondary, but still important (there must be an indication in the developer documentation as to which part of the code should be modified and, if possible, a workaround).
+Green and bold-italic indicate high priority for next release, but require significant design changes.
 Annotations give location(s) of source code that might need to be modified to implement the feature in question.
 All source code is in subdirectory src/edu/ncsu/csc/Galant/ of the git repository spring2013Team08/.
 The prefix is omitted, as are prefixes of subdirectories containing the sources.
 The .java extension is also omitted.
 All annotations are in the form of comments.

 Programmer Documentation – Start with an outline of an algorithm with an example.
 The documentation should include all methods and macros in the API as well as an indication of the status of their implementation; ones that are desirable but have not been implemented yet or only partially implemented with a workaround should be listed if they were discussed.